-You see, artists progress from show to show and gallery to gallery during the course of their careers in entirely orderly and predictable manners; nothing is random.
-There are always reasons why certain artists and certain kinds of art end up at certain galleries, institutions, museums and other established art venues.
-Likewise, art careers advance step-by-step, deliberately, incrementally and over extended periods of time.
+Artists progress from show to show and gallery to gallery during the course of their careers in entirely orderly and predictable manners; nothing is random.
+There are always good reasons why certain artists and certain kinds of art end up at certain galleries, institutions, museums and other established art venues.
+Likewise, art careers progress and advance step-by-step, deliberately, incrementally and over extended periods of time.
 Sure, an occasional art star appears suddenly out of nowhere, but this is by far the exception rather than the rule.
 Even these occasional anomalies become orderly and predictable once the surprise wears off.

-Just like in any other profession, artists who are just starting out in their careers have to begin at the beginning, and in the art world that means showing your art pretty much anywhere anyone will have you.
-The only criteria at this point are that the venues are complimentary to your art and that people will see it, especially ones who've never seen it before.
+When you're just starting out, you begin by getting yourself and your art out there online, especially on social media.
+As for showing the work at physical locations, like any other profession, you begin at the beginning as well.
+In the art world that means showing your art pretty much anywhere anyone will have you.
+The only criteria for showing your art at this point are that the venues are complimentary to your art and that people will see it, particularly ones who've never seen it before.
 We're not necessarily talking galleries here; there'll be plenty of time for them later.
-Possible locations include coffee shops, restaurants, furniture showrooms, fashion boutiques, hair salons, lobbies of commercial buildings, renting an exhibition space with artist friends, private viewings at someone's home or apartment, juried or non-juried shows, open studios, and anywhere else you can get warm bodies through the door-- that's the key.
+Possible locations include hotels, tech firms, public rooms in office spaces, coffee shops, restaurants, furniture or interior design showrooms, fashion boutiques, tattoo shops, hair salons, lobbies of commercial buildings, renting an exhibition space with artist friends, private viewings at someone's home or apartment, juried or non-juried shows, open studios, and anywhere else you can get warm bodies through the door-- that's the key.

-Not only do these early adventures provide valuable experience and feedback in terms of seeing how others react to your art, but they also maximize the number of people who'll have opportunities to see it.
-The more people who see your art, the greater the chances someone will tell someone will tell someone about how much they like it.
+Not only do these early efforts to show your art provide valuable experience and feedback in terms of seeing how others react to the work, but they also maximize the number of people who'll have opportunities to see it in person.
+The more people who see your art this way, the greater the chances someone will tell someone will tell someone how much they like it.
 And one of those someone's might own a gallery or know someone who owns a gallery and be impressed enough to either want to make contact with you or convince someone else to contact you.
 And so on and so forth along the networking grapevine.
 That's how gallery shows often originate.

-For those of you who need a little more in the way of explanation, let's take a moment to examine how and why the best galleries come to show the artists they do.
-To begin with, these galleries do not randomly select artists who happen to walk through the door or make contact in casual ways like by email, mail or phone (hardly any galleries anywhere do that).
+For those of you who need a little more in the way of explanation, let's take a moment to look at how and why the best galleries come to show the artists they do.
+To begin with, these galleries do not randomly select artists who happen to walk through the door or make contact in casual ways like by email, social media, mail or phone (hardly any galleries anywhere do that).
 They don't even select artists based solely on whether they like the art or even on how good it is.
 That's the shocking part-- your art can be really good-- I mean really really good-- and prominent galleries will not show you no matter what.
 Why?
-In order to show at such a gallery you and your art have to be a total match.
+In order to show at better galleries YOU as well as your art have to be a total match.
 The quality of your art is only one step in the process.
-There's also your resume, reputation, experience, accomplishments, profile and standing in the art community, how you are to work with, your previous sales history, the quality of critical reviews of your past shows, and much more.
+There's also your resume, reputation, experience, accomplishments, awards, standing in the art community, social media following, your overall online profile, how you are to work with, your sales history, the quality of critical reviews of your past shows, and much more.

 Additional tips for getting yourself and your art out there:

-* Make sure you get the word out about your shows in as many ways as possible including online art gallery and event calendars, websites that are relevant to your art, social networking pages, blogs, newspapers, and at physical locations where art people tend to congregate.
-Exposing your art to as many first-timers as possible and continually expanding your fan base and audience is critical to your success.
+* Make sure you get the word out about your shows in as many ways as possible including local and regional arts and events calendars, websites that are relevant to your art, social media, blogs, newspapers, and at physical locations where art people tend to congregate.
+Exposing your art to as many first-timers as possible and continually expanding your fan base, following, and audience is critical to your success.

 * Get to know those in the art community who are most involved with your type of art.
 When you meet or get introduced to these people, go slow, take it easy and talk about whatever makes sense within the context of the conversation.
 If someone asks about your art, fine, but save any kind of hard sell for later.
 Good relationships take time to develop.

-* Intern or volunteer at local galleries or non-profit organizations that are involved with art similar to yours, or also at local museums.
-These are excellent ways to meet people and get involved with the local art community.
+* Intern or volunteer at local galleries, non-profit organizations that are involved with art similar to yours, or at local museums.
+These are excellent ways to meet people and get involved with the area art community.

 * Intern or volunteer to work with established artists whose art you like and respect.

-* Regularly update your website, social networking pages and overall online profile.
-These days, pretty much the first thing anyone does who's interested in your art and wants to know more is look you up online.
+* Regularly update your website, post and participate on social media, and keep your overall online profile current.
+These days, pretty much the first thing anyone does who's interested in your art and wants to know more-- whether they meet you in person or not-- is look you up online.